Miscellaneous Video Cards

 DSPSIZ (DSP) | 4D | ||

 IMGSIZ (IS) | 4E | width,height, unknown (3 words) | Sent at initialisation.
-Followed by three words; the first two look like they define the framebuffer width and height, but I don't know what the third does. |
+Followed by two words and two bytes.
+The first two look like they define the framebuffer width and height, but I don't know what the other two are for. |

 IPREC (IP) | E4 | ||